Fadhil Salim

-Fadhil Salim (born 24 January 1983) is a Singaporean goalkeeper who played for S.League club Hougang United FC.
+Fadhil Salim (born 24 January 1983) is a retired Singaporean goalkeeper who last played for S.League club Hougang United.
+He is currently the goalkeeper coach of Singapore Premier League club Albirex Niigata (S).

+Playing career

-Fadhil started playing for Woodland Wellington FC in 2002.
-In 2010, he joined Hougang United FC.
+Fadhil started playing for Woodland Wellington in 2002.

+In 2010, Fadhil joined Hougang United.

 Fadhil was nominated by the club for the YEO'S People's Choice Award 2010 for the 2010 S.League season.

-Fadhil was voted S.League goalkeeper of the of 2011,2012 and 2013.
+Fadhil was voted the S.League 'Goalkeeper of the Year' for three consecutives time in 2011, 2012 and 2013.